Tower Bridge: 21st century

 The bridge closed for a month in 2000 to repair the bascules and perform other maintenance.
 A computer system was installed to control the raising and lowering of the bascules remotely.
 However, the system proved unreliable, resulting in the bridge being stuck in the open or closed positions on several occasions during 2005 until its sensors were replaced.

 In April 2008, authorities announced that the bridge would undergo a £4 million refurbishment that would take four years to complete.
 The work entailed stripping existing paint down to bare metal and repainting in blue and white.
 Before this, the bridge's colour scheme dated from 1977, when it was painted red, white, and blue for Queen Elizabeth II's Silver Jubilee.
 Its colours were subsequently restored to blue and white.
 Each section was enshrouded in scaffolding and plastic sheeting to prevent the old paint falling into the Thames and causing pollution.
 Starting in mid-2008, contractors worked on a quarter of the bridge at a time to minimise disruption, but some road closures were inevitable.
 The completed work should stand for 25 years.
 The renovation of the walkway interior was completed in mid-2009.
 The renovation of the four suspension chains was completed in March 2010 using a state-of-the-art coating system requiring up to six different layers of paint.
 A lighting system based on RGB LED luminaires was installed, concealed within the bridge superstructure, and attached without drilling holes, owing to the bridge's Grade I listing.

 On 8 July 2012, as part of the London Olympics, the west walkway was transformed into a 200 ft Live Music Sculpture by the British composer Samuel Bordoli.
-30 classical musicians were arranged along the length of the bridge 42 m above the Thames behind the Olympic rings.
+Thirty classical musicians were arranged along the length of the bridge 42 m above the Thames behind the Olympic rings.
 The sound travelled backward and forwards along the walkway, echoing the structure of the bridge.

 Following the Olympics, the rings were removed from Tower Bridge and replaced by the emblem of the Paralympic Games for the 2012 Summer Paralympics.

 In 2016, Tower Bridge was closed to all road traffic from 1 October to 30 December.
 This was to allow structural maintenance work to take place on the timber decking, lifting mechanism and waterproofing the brick arches on the bridge's approaches.
 During this, the bridge was still open to waterborne traffic.
-It was open to pedestrians for all but three weekends when free ferry service was in operation.
+It was open to pedestrians for all but three weekends when a free ferry service was in operation.